bruno-oliveira/MEAN-repo/Angular/AngularHelloWorld/Angular2-Quickstart.md

 ```

 As we can see, it's very similar to the schema above, completed with the necessary code for the component and class parts.

+There are, however, some important details that should be explained or discussed further.